This week: New Harrogate bar to open

 Called The Disappearing Chin, it will officially open to the public on Saturday, April 13.

-Before that there is a softy launch for local businesses in the area tonight, Thursday evening, April 11.
+Before that there is a softy launch for local businesses in the area this Thursday evening, April 11.

 Customers will know they are in the right place by the lovely and distinctive wall designs by Dream Big murals company.